kintsugi-programmer/KintsugiStack/FULLSTACK_WEBDEV/README.md

 Approach #2:   a,b,op ---> doOperation(op) ---> result

 ```
+> if you pass anything other than functions made in code as func. args. you will get error

+> Using functions as arguments (functional arguments) is useful when you want to make your code more flexible and reusable; rather than writing separate logic for every case, you can pass a function into another function to decide what exact operation to perform at runtime.
+This is especially helpful when you don’t know in advance which operation is required, or when the same “workflow” needs to handle many possible operations.

+> if you understand func. args. ,callbacks will be easy.

+> if you understand callbacks ,async will be easy.
 ### Asynchronous code, callbacks
 Let’s look at the code to read from a file asynchronously.
 Here, we pass in a function as an argument.
 This function is called a callback since the function gets called back when the file is read
 ```